dcomtois/summarytools/README.md

 ## <a id="latest-changes"></a>Latest Changes and Improvements

-As stated earlier, version 0.9 brought **many** improvements to **summarytools**.
-Here are the key elements:
+As stated earlier, version 0.9 brought many changes and improvements.
+Here are the main ones:

-  - Translations
+  - **Translations**
-  - Improved printing of list objects
+  - **Improved printing of list objects**
       - Objects of class “stby” are automatically printed in the console with optimal results; no more need for `view(x, method = "pander")`; simply use `stby()` instead of `by()`